 What really surprised me the most though was the +2 presets.
 Pushing 2 stops can be a very unpredictable and extreme look.
 It’s very unique, and I honestly wasn’t sure Kirk would be able to nail down the nuances of it.
 But when I tried it out for myself, I was blown away.

 Now, as happy as I am with the results, this wouldn’t be a fair and honest review if I didn’t discuss the bad along with the good.
 The biggest downside of the whole concept of presets made to match a particular film stock and technique is that in an effort to make things as simple as possible (3 click edit), it ignores a lot of variables that comes with shooting film (and digital).
 A final jpeg file from a film scan went through numerous steps, techniques, equipment, and often different hands to get to the final image.
 From choice in camera and lens, to how you meter the image, to the particular lighting of the scene, then how the film is developed (professionally or DIY), and what type of scanner, how the scanner operator decides to scan, and then any final edits done to the scan in software – all these added variables can mean that what you get in a scan, especially a pushed film scan, can be quite different from what I get, and consequently quite different from what Kirk based his presets on.
 When it comes to matching between film and digital exactly, this will always be a factor, and unless Kirk decides to create a new preset for every variable, there’s a good chance your mileage could vary.
-I often run into this problem myself simple from the variable that crop up in my own work.
+I often run into this problem myself from the variables that crop up in my own work.
 The simple fact is, some matches take 3 clicks, others take a lot more tweaking.
 This is less important when you’re not matching to film, but if you’re like me and are often hybrid shooting, here are some tips.

 - Use a nice, clean lens on your film camera.
 Fogged lenses or, like my Pentax 105mm or Canon 35mm, old yellowing lenses can affect your final image more than you realize.